Luyolo-Nkosiyaphantsi/portfolio/README.md

 <div align="center">

-*"My goal is to become a fullstack developer and contribute to impactful projects that make a difference in the tech industry."*
+*"My goal is to become a software developer and contribute to impactful projects that make a difference in the tech industry."*

 ![Profile Views](https://komarev.com/ghpvc/?username=Luyolo-Nkosiyaphantsi&color=d4af37&style=flat-square&label=Profile+Views)